mks-greenfield/cron-job/README.md

 - To unblock, you may need to [“Allow Less Secure Apps”](https://www.google.com/settings/security/lesssecureapps) in your Gmail account.
 - You also may need to [“Allow access to your Google account”](https://accounts.google.com/DisplayUnlockCaptcha).

+#### Environment variables and cron jobs

+- Currently, cron jobs don't seem to like `process.env` variables.
+I haven't figured out a way to use those.

 #### Resources

 - Cron time checker: http://crontab.guru/